 This semiconductor chip manufacturer is based in Santa Clara, California.
 Intel boasts the IRISE Software Engineering Internship Program, where interns get to work on professional projects writing and optimizing code.
 The internship gives software engineering interns the opportunity to network and learn how to work on the latest and most advanced computer systems.
 The internship is full-time and paid, and interns rank Intel at 4.4 out of 5 stars.

 The Cupertino-based tech giant became a household name when the iPhone took the world by storm.
 Apple offers internships with the latest and greatest technology.
 Students majoring in computer science can pursue an Apple summer internship or co-ops in data science, product management, computer engineering, or mobile technology.
 Interns also have an opportunity to work with iOS systems and future products, as well as be a part of product launches.

 The firm emphasizes its leadership opportunities as a key component of the internship program.
 The internship is paid, and while Apple is based in Cupertino, California, internships are offered worldwide.
 Interns rank Apple as 4.4 out of 5.

 Computer science is becoming more popular with college-aged students every year, and internships allow students to get their foot in the door of their dream job.

-From software engineering, data science, product management, and mobile technology, there are many different types of computer science careers to pursue.
-Different companies like Facebook, Apple, and Intel offer great opportunities for students to work alongside industry professionals and gain real-world experience.
+From software engineering and data science to product management and mobile technology, there are many types of computer science careers to pursue.
+Companies like Facebook, Apple, and Intel offer great opportunities for aspiring information technology professionals to work alongside industry experts and gain real-world experience.